AnaviTechnology/anavi-docs/anavi-gas-detector/anavi-gas-detector.md

 ## I2C

-The sensors that can be connected to ANAVI Gas Detector communicate with a host microcontroller via a communications standard called **I2C** (Inter-Integrated-Circut).
-I2C uses two wires, labelled SDA (Serial Data) and SCL (Serial Clock).
-To function properly, I2C requires a pullup resistor on each of those lines therefore ANAVI Gas Detector includes two 4.7kohm resistors labelled as R2 and R3.
-If for one reason or another you need to disable the I2C pullup resistors remove R2 and R3.
+The digital sensors compatible with the ANAVI Gas Detector communicate with the host microcontroller using the **I2C** (Inter-Integrated Circuit) protocol.
+I2C operates over two lines: SDA (Serial Data) and SCL (Serial Clock).
+For proper functionality, both lines require pull-up resistors.
+To ensure this, the ANAVI Gas Detector includes two 4.7kΩ resistors, labeled R2 and R3.
+If you need to disable the I2C pull-up resistors for any reason, simply remove R2 and R3.

 ---